jcsims/deebn/README.md

 ## Usage

 The `core` namespace aims to offer examples of using the library.
-The `mnist` namespace offers examples for bring in datasets (in this case the [MNIST][mnist] dataset).
+The `mnist` namespace offers examples for bringing in datasets (in this case the [MNIST][mnist] dataset).

 ## License